VNG-Realisatie/nlx/README.md

 ## Live environments

-There are multiple live environments for NLX
+There are multiple environments for NLX

 - `acceptance`: follows the master branch automatically
 - `demo`, `pre-production` and `production`: updated after manually triggering a release